valkey-io/valkey-doc/topics/migration.md

 8. Stop the Redis server.
 9. Start Valkey:
    > NOTE: If you enabled AOF in your Valkey configuration, disable it on the first start.
 Otherwise, the copied RDB file will not be imported into Valkey.

+   > NOTE: Set `rdb-version-check relaxed` for the first start to prevent "RDB format version" errors.

    Run the following command: